-Students participating in a WTAMU study abroad program are responsible for complying with all of the terms and conditions of student conduct as outlined in the West Texas A&M University Student Handbook.
+Students participating in a WTAMU study abroad program are responsible for complying with all of the terms and conditions of student conduct as outlined in the West Texas A&M University Code of Student Life.
 A copy of these student rules may be found here.

 It should be noted that study abroad programs are considered university-sponsored activities and, as such, participating students are responsible for observing the same rules as students attending classes on campus.
-The WTAMU Student Handbook states the following students' rights and responsibilities:
+The WTAMU Code of Student Life states the following students' rights and responsibilities: